dustinkraft/Analysis-of-Population-Age-and-Residential-Rental-Prices-/README.md

-# Analysis-of-Population-Age-and-Residential-Rental-Prices
+# Analysis of Population Age and Residential-Rental-Prices
-Evaluation of population age as an indicator of residential rental prices for Data Management/Analytics Undergraduate Capstone - D195
+Evaluation of population age as an indicator of residential rental prices for WGU Data Management/Analytics Undergraduate Capstone - D195